votchallenge/website/contents/vots2023/participation.md

 ## Participation steps

- - Follow the guidelines to integrate your tracker with the new [VOT toolkit](/howto/integration_multiobject.html) and [run the experiments](/howto/overview.html).
+ - Follow the guidelines to integrate your tracker with the [new VOT toolkit](/howto/integration_multiobject.html) and [run the experiments](/howto/overview.html).
  - Register your tracker on the evaluation server page (link TBA), fill-out the tracker description questionnaire and submit the tracker description documents: a short description for the results paper and a longer description (see explanations below).
  - Submit the output produced by the toolkit to the evaluation server (link TBA).
  - Receive performance scores via email.

 ![Participation steps](participation_steps.png)

+## VOTS Datasets

+ - The VOTS *development dataset* is composed of 4 sequences with each frame accompanied by a ground truth.
+This dataset is meant only for development purposes, i.e., to test your tracker integration, you can also test performance evaluation, but the scores are NOT official and have no significance due to small sequence count.
+To run your tracker on this dataset, create the workspace using command `vot initialize tests/multiobject` and follow the remaining of the instructions in the [toolkit overview tutorial](/howto/overview.html).

+ - The *VOT2023 dataset* is composed of 144 sequences with ground truth only available at initialization frames.
+This dataset is used for the VOTS2023 challenge.
+Run your tracker on this dataset by creating a workspace using `vot initialize vots2023`. in the toolkit and submit the output masks to the VOTS2023 evaluation server.
+Since the dataset does not contain groundtruth for the entire sequence, performance evaluation is impossible.

 ### Additional clarifications